khyperia/khyperia.com/about.md

 Hi, I'm khy, she/her/hers.

-I graduated from Michigan Tech studying computer science.
-Currently unemployed (please throw job openings at me!)
+I work at Mozilla on Firefox's javascript engine (spidermonkey).
+I graduated-ish from Michigan Tech studying computer science.

 You can find me lots of places.
 Chances are, if you find a wild khyperia somewhere, it's me.
 Here are some common ones: